JulieKeisler/DRAGON/docs/source/Search_Space/index.rst

    a.random()
    [5, 15, 8.483221226216427, 'Hello']

-Here we created an array made of four distinct elements: two integers respectively between 0 and 8 and 4 and 45, a float between 2 and 12 and a categorical variable which can take values within ["Hello", 87, 2.56].
+Here we have created an array of four different elements: two integers, one between 0 and 8 and the other between 4 and 45, a float between 2 and 12, and a categorical variable that takes values within `[{"Hello"}, 87, 2.56]`.
-An ArrayVar may represent a list of hyperparameters of a given machine learning for example.
+For example, a `ArrayVar` can represent a list of hyperparameters of a machine learning model.
-In opposition to the `CatVar` features attribute which might mix variables and non-variables elements, the attributes from the composed variables have to be variables.
+Unlike the `CatVar` features attribute that may contain `Variable` and non- `Variable` elements, the attributes of composed variables must inherit from the class `Variable`.
-It means we cannot create an array with a simple 5.
+This means that we cannot create an `ArrayVar` with a simple 5 as argument.
-To inclue a constant integer, we have to use the `Constant` variable.
+To include a constant integer, we have to encode it using a `Constant` variable.

 .. list-table:: Composed variables
    :widths: 25 25 50